tflo/EditBox-Font-Improver/readme.md

 ### Extras

-If you are using WoWLua, then you will be pleased that the EBFI increases the interline spacing in the WoWLua edit box (optional).
+If you are using WoWLua, you will be pleased that the EBFI increases the interline spacing in the WoWLua edit box (optional).

 ---